By Nikolay Filipets

 This is why Rsam has integrated BitSight Technologies Security Ratings into our Vendor Risk Management module.
 It’s how we help organizations identify, prioritize, and mitigate the risk inherent in sharing sensitive data with third parties.
 It’s also how you get a better feel for the vendors you really need to monitor.
 So, for example, if you have 200 vendors who are high risk, BitSight Technologies can tell you that, say, 30 percent have great ratings.
 This frees you up to deprioritize these vendors that BitSight reviews with great ratings, leaving you with a much more manageable group to focus on.

-They say an ounce of prevention is worth a pound of cure.
-This is true with your third party vendor risk management approach, too.
+They say an ounce of prevention is worth a pound of cure, and that’s true with your third party vendor risk management approach, too.
 Just like your mortgage lender checks your credit score to pre-qualify you for a home mortgage, BitSight Technologies allows you to check a potential vendor’s security performance before working with them.

 The more data to aid your decision-making, the better—right?
 Well, that’s true if the data is normalized, analyzed and actionable.
 When it comes to the nightmares that CISOs and risk management teams face, too much data without a meaningful way to present it is almost as bad as no data at all.